Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Additional Experimental Results

 \mz{Compared to Matthew Effect without resource restriction (Figure~\ref{fig:results_matthew_bar}), in Figure~\ref{fig:results_matthew_bar_restricted}, as expected, Independent achieves a lower total income since it is more difficult to collect resources for the majority of the agents. } FEN is Pareto-dominated by SOTO($G_{\bm w}$).
 Because of the unequal access to resources, the CV criterion has less importance in this experience: the first two agents should collect the maximum of restricted resources.
 This behavior is achieved by SOTO($\phi_\alpha$), which collected a high number of restricted resources, which also Pareto-dominates FEN if we ignore the CV criterion.
 This shows that our method can cope with unequal access to resources \mz{whereas the first two agents of FEN do not collect more resources than the others}.

-\paragraph{Question (\Alph{addquestions})}\stepcounter{addquestions} \mz{In this experiment, we are using the SUMO environment where we split the objectives per road instead of per intersection.
+\paragraph{Question (\Alph{addquestions})}\stepcounter{addquestions} \mz{ \us{To answer (\textbf{\Alph{addquestions}}), we turn to a more complex} SUMO environment where we split the objectives per road instead of per intersection.
 The objective is to minimize the waiting time of the two roads of an intersection, hence each agent observes two users ($2N=D$).
 Accordingly, the output size of the critics in the SOTO architecture is two. }

 In Figure \ref{fig:sumo18D}, we can see that our method copes \pw{with} a different number of users and agents. \mz{However, this artificial splitting \pw{does not} allow for a fairer solution than the one when $D=9$.}